abzaman7/SLA/README.md

 ---

-# 🔄 SLA vs Testing Requirements
+# 🔄 Testing the SLA

 An SLA may define a business-level expectation, while testing helps verify whether the system actually satisfies that expectation.